c19witness/uk-covid19-inquiry/2023-11-27_module-2/3_Mr_Steve_Rotheram.rst

 **Mr Steve Rotheram**: Mm-hm.

-**Counsel Inquiry**: You've already mentioned face coverings.
+**Counsel Inquiry**: You've already mentioned :outline:`face coverings`.
 A third being the financial support that you've touched upon already, and indeed we've heard evidence earlier today, and there will be some questions on that in due course so I'm not going to deal with that in any great detail now but simply in relation to potential financial support packages to enable individuals to self-isolate.
 That was your concern in relation to the test and trace programme; is that right?

 **Mr Steve Rotheram**: This was fundamental really to why I believe that the R rate had spiked, because there were far too many people -- certainly low paid jobs in the Liverpool City Region where them people were faced with the sword of Damocles decision, and that was if they felt that they had symptoms they were choosing whether to stay home and get no pounds, no pence, or to take the chance that they didn't have Covid and go to work, and I think that it was an intolerable position to put anybody in.